Determining Forage Moisture Concentration

 Electronic conductance moisture testers provide an instantaneous moisture concentration reading.
 Most electronic conductance testers have a sensing probe and a hand-held display unit (Figure 2).
 The electrical resistance of the forage is measured between two metal contacts at the tip of the probe when inserted into the forage.
 Testers determine forage moisture concentration based on the relationship between moisture concentration and electrical conductivity.

 Heat-type moisture testers tend to be more accurate than electronic conductance moisture testers, although results can be affected by many factors, including the effects of hay-drying agents.
-Either type of moisture tester can be purchased from agricultural supply houses, such as NASCO, for around $300.
+Either type of moisture tester can be purchased from agricultural supply houses.

 Microwave Oven Method